-What we need to achieve sustainable innovation
+The barriers to sustainable innovation

-Why a festival is the perfect place fo innovation
+Why a festival is perfect for innovation

 A festival is a cultural enrichment for our society, but it also creates a new mini-society with the same challenges as the real world.
 How do we generate electricity, what do we do with our raw material flows and where do we collect food from?
 The difference with the real world, however, is that everything is temporary, can be changed in no time and above all, can be fixed very quickly.

 Because there is always an emergency generator, a handy handyman or a helpful neighbor a stone’s throw away.
 Thanks to the clear boundaries of the terrain and by using our visitors as guinea pigs, we can measure anything and try out different scenarios.
 This makes the festival a unique opportunity and the perfect test site for innovations and social experiments.

 Curious about Dorp?
 We get it!
 Sign up for our newsletter or follow us on Facebook (group/page), Instagram or LinkedIn.
 If you have a specific question, mail it to firstname.lastname@example.org.